jmattheis/goverter/README.md

 * If goverter:extend statement (with plan name or or with regexp) leads to zero matches, goverter reports it as a failure.
 It is likely a typo or a wrong package, simply remove or fix the wrong input.
 * When extending conversion methods with a pattern:
   - Use golang's regexp format: OS style `*` wildcard won't work - use `.*` instead.
-  - To search for methods in a local package, the `:` character can be omited or be the first char in the name.
+  - To search for methods in the converter's package, do not use the `:` character, only the method name or pattern
-* If goverter fails to load an external package, try adding it as a blank import into converter's module to force its load into gomod's cache.
+* If goverter fails to load an external package, try adding it as a blank import into converter's module.

 See [`house` example sql.NullString](https://github.com/jmattheis/goverter/blob/main/example/house/input.go#L9)